 Will calatheas benefit from sitting on a humidity tray?

-Humidity trays can add a little humidity to the air, but Calathea prefers more than these devices release.
-Using a small desktop-sized humidifier for an hour or two a day is a better technique for maintaining color.
+Humidity trays can add humidity to the air, but Calathea prefers more than these devices release.
+A small desktop-sized humidifier for an hour or two a day is a better technique for maintaining color.

 What are the main things to keep an eye on in-between watering cycles?